TerrapinATL/linux.audio.sha512-checksums/linux_audio_flac-sha512-checksum-v8.md

         if [ ! -s ARTIST.sha512sums.txt ]; then

-            echo "ERROR: ARTIST.sha512sums.txt was not created." >&2 exit 1
+            echo "ARTIST.sha512sums.txt was not created." >&2
+            exit 1

         fi